 FOR FURTHER INFORMATION CONTACT:

 Lynn Massey, West Coast Region, NMFS, at (562) 436-2462, email@example.com.

 Start Supplemental Information

-This action is authorized by the Pacific Coast Groundfish Fishery Management Plan and the regulations implementing the Magnuson-Stevens Fishery Conservation and Management Act at 50 CFR 600.745, which state that EFPs may be used to authorize fishing activities that would otherwise be prohibited.
+This action is authorized by the Pacific Coast Groundfish Fishery Management Plan (FMP) and implementing regulations at 50 CFR 600.745, which allow NMFS Regional Administrators to authorize exempted fishing permits (EFPs) to test fishing activities that would otherwise be prohibited.

 End Supplemental Information

 Jennifer M. Wallace,

 Acting Director, Office of Sustainable Fisheries, National Marine Fisheries Service.

 [FR Doc.
 2019-22977 Filed 10-21-19; 8:45 am]